Ideal approach to convergence in functional spaces: A space of functions with the Pytkeev property, but without the Fr echet--Urysohn property

 Let us recall two well-known local topological properties.
-The~second one is named in~\cite{MaTi} after E.G.~Pytkeev who studied it in~\cite{Pytk84} as a~generalization of countable tightness. \begin{dfn} \begin{enumerate}[(1)] \item A~topological space~$Y$ has Fr\' echet-Urysohn property if for every $E\subseteq Y$ and $y\in\overline{E}$ there is a~sequence $\seqn{y_n}{n}$ in~$E$ converging to~$y$. \item A~topological space~$Y$ has Pytkeev property if for every $E\subseteq Y$ and $y\in\overline{E}\setminus E$ there is a~sequence $\seqn{E_n}{n}$ of infinite subsets of~$E$ such that each neighbourhood of~$y$ contains some~$E_n$. \end{enumerate} \end{dfn} For more on Pytkeev property, see~\cite{Pytk84,MaTi,Sak03,SakQuad,SimTsa,TsZd09}.
-One can easily see that Pytkeev property follows from Fr\' echet-Urysohn property.
+The~second one is named in~\cite{MaTi} after E.G.~Pytkeev who studied it in~\cite{Pytk84} as a~generalization of countable tightness. \begin{dfn} \begin{enumerate}[(1)] \item A~topological space~$Y$ has the~Fr\' echet--Urysohn property if for every $E\subseteq Y$ and $y\in\overline{E}$ there is a~sequence $\seqn{y_n}{n}$ in~$E$ converging to~$y$. \item A~topological space~$Y$ has the~Pytkeev property if for every $E\subseteq Y$ and $y\in\overline{E}\setminus E$ there is a~sequence $\seqn{E_n}{n}$ of infinite subsets of~$E$ such that each neighbourhood of~$y$ contains some~$E_n$. \end{enumerate} \end{dfn} For more on the~Pytkeev property, see~\cite{Pytk84,MaTi,Sak03,SakQuad,SimTsa,TsZd09}.
+One can easily see that the~Pytkeev property follows from the~Fr\' echet--Urysohn property.
 In the~realm of arbitrary topological spaces, it is known that the~implication is strict, see~\cite{MaTi}.
 However, if we restrict our attention to the~space~$\cp{X}$, the~family of all continuous functions on a~topological space~$X$ equipped with the~topology of pointwise convergence, the~answer was not clear.
-In fact, it was raised as an~open problem first by M.~Sakai~\cite{Sak03}: \begin{problem}[M.~Sakai] Does the~Pytkeev property imply Fr\' echet-Urysohn property for topological spaces of the~form~$\cp{X}$? \end{problem} In Theorem~\ref{pi-nongamma}, using a~set-theoretic assumption weaker than~$\CH$, we construct an~example answering the~above question negatively.
+In fact, it was raised as an~open problem first by M.~Sakai~\cite{Sak03}: \begin{problem}[M.~Sakai] Does the~Pytkeev property imply the~Fr\' echet--Urysohn property for topological spaces of the~form~$\cp{X}$? \end{problem} In fact, Problem~\ref{prob-pytk_fu} was asked as Question~3 in~\cite{Sak03}, Problem~4.2 in~\cite{SakQuad}, and Problem~3.1 in~\cite{TsZd09}.
+Using a~set-theoretic assumption weaker than~$\CH$, we construct an~example answering the~above question negatively.
+The~definitions of the~cardinals~$\pp$ and~$\cc$ and related ones and their properties are available in~\cite{blass,buk-str}. \begin{theorem}[$\pp=\cc$] There is a~set of reals~$A$ such that $\cp{A}$ has the~Pytkeev property, but not the~Fr\' echet--Urysohn property. \end{theorem}